 After earning her M.Sc.
 (2008) in Biomedical Engineering, she started her Ph.D. research working on the development of on-coil RF amplification to implement parallel transmission (pTx) in MRI.
 In a joint collaboration with Dr. Robert Lederman and Dr. Robert Balaban (NHLBI), she explored the impact of this technology on improving RF safety in an interventional MRI setup.
 After receiving her Ph.D. in 2013, she joined, Dr. Jeff Duyn’s lab at LFMI, NINDS, to develop new on-coil RF amplifiers that can be utilized in ultra-high field MRI (≥7T), and a novel electronic interface that allows control of the new technology by a broad range of commercial systems.

-She became a Staff Scientist in the MRI Engineering Core in 2018.
+She became a Staff Scientist at the LFMI in 2018.
 Dr. Gudino is an active member of the International Society of Magnetic Resonance in Medicine and a recipient of the 2017 outstanding teacher award for lecturing RF engineering.
-As a Staff Scientist her research mainly focuses on new technologies for RF transmission and signal reception to improve brain imaging at ultra-high field.
+As a Staff Scientist and Leader of the MRI Engineering Team, her research mainly focuses on new technologies for RF transmission and signal reception to improve brain imaging at ultra-high field.

 The NIH has acquired an 11.7 MRI scanner– one of only two such scanners in the world- and there is an immediate need to develop custom-built technology to perform pre-clinical studies of the brain.
 At this field strengths one of the challenges is to have good homogeneity of the excitation field (B1), which is severely compromised due to the short excitation wavelength interacting with the sample that lead to poor image quality.